LDAPAccountManager/lam/lam/docs/README.Kolab.txt

     Do not change the first/last name of your users in the Kolab GUI!
     The GUI will change the common name which leads to an LDAP object class violation.
 This is caused by a bug in the Kolab GUI.

+4. Installing LAM on the Kolab server

+  You can install LAM in the directory "/kolab/var/kolab/www" which is the root directory for Apache.
+  The PHP installation already includes all required packages.

+  !!!
+Attention !!!
+  LAM will not work if installed on the first stable release (20.06.2005) of Kolab 2.
+The provided PHP release has some bugs which make it impossible for LAM to work properly.
+  Hopefully this will change with the next release of Kolab 2.